Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

 - GitHub Copilot will automatically suggest the `[HttpPut]` method.

-- Accept the suggestion by pressing `Tab` to accept this attribute.
+- Accept the suggestion by pressing `Tab` to accept this attribute, then press `Enter`.

-- Next, Copilot will automatically suggest the method for the `[HttpPut]` attribute, press `Enter` to accept.
+- Next, Copilot will automatically suggest the method for the `[HttpPut]` attribute, press `Tab` to accept.

     ```csharp
     // * Suggested by Copilot